eikek/emil/modules/microsite/docs/ext/jsoup.md

 - a datetime-formatter and a timezone to use when inserting the e-mail date into the document
-- a function to modify the html document tree, which by defaults uses the cleaner from `BodyClean` to remove unwanted contet
+- a function to modify the html document tree, which by defaults uses the cleaner from `BodyClean` to remove unwanted content

 The result of the example is: